ResearchTrio/federatedlearning/README.md

 # Federated Learning
 We here implement the Federated Deep Learning Architecture using Flask framework and containerized it using Gunicorn server.
+We have used transfer learning on pre-trained MobileNet model which is a lightweight deep neural network with fewer parameters and higher classification accuracy.
    It is an attempt to mimic the scenario described in the paper [A Demonstration of Smart Doorbell Design Using Federated Deep Learning](https://arxiv.org/pdf/2010.09687.pdf).

    **Requirements**